josh-jacobson/lambda-lecture-notes/3-2-advanced-state-mangement/1-the-reducer-pattern.md

 ```

 ## useReducer Hook
-We're not diving into Redux just yet, but we can start getting comfortable with the Reducer pattern and all of its conventions by working with the `useReducer` hook, an alternative to `useState`:
+We can start getting comfortable with the Reducer pattern and all of its conventions by working with the `useReducer` hook, an alternative to `useState`:

 ```javascript
   const [state, dispatch] = useReducer(reducer, initialState);